sneha2422/voice-agent/README.md

 pytest tests/ -v
 ```

-No API key is required; all network calls are mocked.
+No API key is required — all network calls are mocked.

 ---